Sleep Study Instructions

 - If you are under 18 years of age, a parent or guardian is required to stay with you for the entire duration of testing.
-Most rooms have an overstuffed recliner that is very comfortable for sleeping.
+Rooms have a recliner that is very comfortable for sleeping.

-- Notify us if you require special assistance.
+- Notify us if you require special assistance such as help getting in and out of bed or walking to the restroom.
 You may be required to have a caregiver present during testing.

 - Bring toiletries and a change of clothing.
-We provide towels to wash up in the morning.
+We provide towels so that you may wash up in the morning.